vekatze/neut/book/src/some-backstage-notes.md

 (0, TYPE, 3, True)
 ```

 This means that in Neut you must pay additional spaces to use parameterized variant types.
-So, it might be necessary to use non-parameterized variant types in performance critical situations, like:
+So, it might be necessary to use non-parameterized variant types in performance-critical situations, like:

 ```neut
 variant FooText {